Share this page

 System.out.println("results: " + rs.getString(1));

-The good thing is that we don't need to know the CHAR width of the field, the driver will figure it out for us but using the special Oracle class can be problem.
+The good thing is that we don't need to know the CHAR width of the field, but using a vendor specific function is not great..

 A better solution is to instruct the database to add the missing trailing spaces with the rpad() function.